When patients have been hospitalized, they need timely follow-up care to lessen their risk of readmission or

 Real-time CHIE Alerts for Improved Care Coordination.

-With CHIE Alerts, hospitals, medical centers and more are able to securely sending notifications of hospitalizations, ED visits, and COVID-19 lab orders and diagnoses through UHIN to other healthcare organizations.
-This real-time information allows care teams to coordinate interventions for their patients more effectively, especially those in greater need of physician oversight.
-It also keeps hospitals in compliance with new interoperability rules in the industry.
+Hospitals and medical centers can securely send notifications of hospitalizations, ED visits, and COVID-19 lab orders and diagnoses through UHIN to other healthcare organizations.
+Real-time CHIE Alerts enable care teams to coordinate interventions for patients more effectively, especially those in greater need of physician oversight.